effinrich/forgekit-landing/tools/ai-migrations/@nx/vite/23.1.1/ai-instructions-for-vite-8.md

    - Search for `vite.config.{ts,js,mts,mjs,cts,cjs}`
    - Check `project.json` files for inline Vite-related options

-3. **Cypress Component Testing**: Cypress >= 15.14.0 supports Vite 8.
-The `nx migrate` step bumps Cypress automatically.
-If you have explicitly pinned Cypress below 15.14.0, upgrade it before bumping Vite.
++3. **Cypress Component Testing**: Cypress >= 15.14.0 supports Vite 8.
+The `nx migrate` step does not automatically upgrade Cypress — that is handled by a separate `@nx/cypress` migration that may not run during a Vite-only update.
+Explicitly check your Cypress version and upgrade it to >= 15.14.0 before bumping Vite if you have it pinned below that.

 ## Migration Steps by Category